-- (A) Practical Safeguarding.
-The purpose of the NEC is to ensure that electrical systems are installed in a manner that protects people and property by minimizing the risks associated with the use of electricity. - (B) Adequacy.
+(B) Adequacy.
 The Code contains requirements considered necessary for a safe electrical installation.
-If an electrical installation is installed in compliance with the NEC, it will be essentially free from electrical hazards.
+If an electrical system is installed in compliance with the NEC, it'll be essentially free from electrical hazards.
 The Code is a safety standard, not a design guide.

 NEC requirements aren't intended to ensure the electrical installation will be efficient, convenient, adequate for good service, or suitable for future expansion.
 Specific items of concern, such as electrical energy management, maintenance, and power quality issues aren't within the scope of the Code.
-Figure 90-1
+Figure 90-2

 Note: Hazards in electrical systems often occur because circuits are overloaded or not properly installed in accordance with the NEC.
 These often occur if the initial wiring didn't provide reasonable provisions for system changes or for the increase in the use of electricity.
+Figure 90-3